 In German, a black eye is blue.
 That is the reason why this expression means that one gets away with luck and minor damage when there was a dangerous situation.
 The equivalent expression in English is: “get off with a slap on the wrist”.

 Most of the European babies are born with blue eyes.
 As they are very new on this planet, we normally associate them with naivety.
 Exactly this is the connotation when somebody is called “blauäugig” – the person is naive.

 This expression stands for a blue letter that schools sent to parents.
 It informs the parents that the transfer in the next class is in danger.
 Also, Germans call letters of dismissal “blue”.
 The history of this expression starts in the 18th century.
 Back then, one transported royal letters opaque which the people could achieve by using old blue rags within the paper production.

 You might ask yourself now, what a white wonder could be?
 Well, this wonder describes and unpleasant and unplanned experience.
 In English, one could say: “get the shock of one’s life”.

-Now, after you got to know so many expressions using the color “blue” you will know what your German friends and colleagues talk about when they use one of them, and of course, you are warmly invited to try them out yourself!
+Finally, after you got to know so many expressions using the color “blue” you will know what your German friends and colleagues talk about when they use one of them.
+Of course, I warmly invite you to try them out yourself!
 To broaden your vocabulary, you might also be interested to check out 5 German words widely used in English.